varshneyjayant/cloudwatch2loggly/README.md

 using the command line tools.

 ### Create and upload the cloudwatch2loggly function in the AWS Console
+1. Create Role
+  1. Sign in to your AWS account and open IAM console https://console.aws.amazon.com/iam/
+  2. In your IAM console create a new Role say, 'cloudwatch-full-access'
+  3. Apply policy 'CloudWatchFullAccess' and save.
-1. Create lambda function
+2. Create lambda function
   1. https://console.aws.amazon.com/lambda/home
   2. Click "Create a Lambda function" button. *(Choose "Upload a .ZIP file")*
     * **Name:** *cloudwatch2loggly*
     * Upload lambda function (zip file you made above.)
     * **Handler*:** *cloudwatch2loggly.handler*
-    * Set Role : *S3 Execution Role*
+    * Set Role : *cloudwatch-full-access*
     * Set Timeout to 2 minutes
   3. Go to your Lamda function and select the "Event sources" tab
     * Click on **Add Event Source**